Late-time ensembles of quantum states in quantum chaotic systems: Introduction

-Third, the timescales in which states explore uniformly all of the available phase space are relatively long.
-In particular, temporal averages need to be done over timescales proportional to the available Hilbert space in order capture all the statistical moments of the late-time ensemble.
-That is, a midspectrum initial condition will take exponentially long times to explore all of phase space.
+Third, the timescales in which states explore uniformly the entire accessible Hilbert space are extremely long.
+In particular, temporal averages need to be performed over timescales proportional to the accessible Hilbert space to fully capture all the statistical moments of the late-time ensemble.
+That is, a midspectrum initial condition will take exponentially long times to explore the space of states.
 Such timescales are beyond the reach of existing experimental platforms.
-If we allow the sampling timescales to be made arbitrarily large, then the ensemble of states at late times has been shown \cite{2024arxiv_maximumentropyprinciple} to be equivalent to {\it random phase ensemble}~\cite{2009PRE_latetimeensemble,2012PRA_randomphase}, defined as the ensemble of states spanned by $|\Psi\rangle = \sum_{n=1}^D e^{i\theta_n}|\langle n | \Psi_0\rangle ||n\rangle$ with $\theta_n$ a random phase.
-This result is true so long as the Hamiltonian satisfies a no-$k$ resonance condition to all $k$-orders.
+Only in the case of arbitrarily long sampling times, the resulting ensemble of states can be shown \cite{PhysRevX.14.041051} to be equivalent to the {\it random phase ensemble}~\cite{2009PRE_latetimeensemble,2012PRA_randomphase}, defined as the ensemble of states spanned by $|\Psi\rangle = \sum_{n=1}^D e^{i\theta_n}|\langle n | \Psi_0\rangle ||n\rangle$, where $\theta_n$ are random phases.
+This result is true so long as the Hamiltonian satisfies a no $k$-th resonance condition to all $k$-orders.